iterative/dvc.org/content/docs/user-guide/dvc-files-and-directories.md

   commands such as `dvc status` and `dvc repro`. `false` by default
 - `meta` (optional): Arbitrary metadata can be added manually with this field.
-  Any YAML contents is supported. `meta` contents are ignored by DVC, but they can be meaningful for user processes that read `.dvc` files.
+  Any YAML contents is supported. `meta` contents are ignored by DVC, but they can be meaningful for user processes that read or write `.dvc` files directly.

 `dvc.yaml` files also support `# comments`. `meta` fields and `#` comments are always preserved in `dvc.yaml` stages.